HPInc/kalexa-sdk/README.md

  - `@Intent` and `onIntentRequest` - Probably the most used annotation since it's where you will handle all of your Intents.
 When an Intent is mapped to your Intent class the `onIntentRequest` will be called.
 You can also map more than one Intent per class using the `mapsTo` annotation property.
  - `@FallbackIntent` and `onFallbackIntent` - Handles the BuiltIn intent AMAZON.FallbackIntent
  - `@HelpIntent` and `onHelpIntent` - Handles the AMAZON.HelpIntent
- - `@FulfillerIntent` and `onConnectionsRequest` - Handles the Skill request from another existent Skill.
+ - `@Provider` and `onConnectionsRequest` - Handles the Skill request from another existent Skill.
+ - `@Requester` and `onConnectionsResponse` - Handles the Skill response from another existent Skill.
  - `@RecoverIntentContext` and `onUnknownIntentContext` - When a BuiltInIntent comes without a context, you may annotate with `@RecoverIntentContext` to handle the error and respond gracefully.
+ - `@CanFulfillIntentRequest` and `onCanFulfillIntent` - Handles the CanFulfill.
+This request verifies if the skill can understand and fulfill the intent request and slots.

 Kotlin Code:
  ```